 Public health service

-Almost all residents of Amsterdam visit the GGD at least once in their lives.
-Parents of young children regularly visit a child health centre operated by the GGD, prospective international travellers use its services to receive any necessary vaccinations, it provides dedicated sexual health clinics, plus the service also operates pest control services throughout the city and beyond.
+Almost all residents of the Amsterdam Area visit the GGD at least once in their lives.
+Parents of young children regularly visit a child health centre operated by the GGD, prospective international travellers use its services to receive any necessary vaccinations, it provides dedicated sexual health clinics, plus the service also operates pest control services throughout the city and beyond

 In some situations, a tuberculosis screening test may be required in order to complete immigration procedures, as mandated by the IND depending upon the country you are moving from (click here for a list of the countries whose nationals are exempt from the tuberculosis screening obligation).
 Tuberculosis screenings for immigrants typically take place between 13:00 and 15:00 on Monday or Tuesday.
 For highly skilled migrants who are referred by IN Amsterdam (formerly 'Expatcenter Amsterdam'), GGD Amsterdam also offers the possibility to schedule an appointment for a consultation on Thursdays.
 The registration form for IN Amsterdam referrals is available in English on the Public Health Service's tuberculosis screening page or call 020-555 5240 for more information (Mon-Fri 8:30-17:30).
 The GGD tuberculosis examination is free of charge.